 But Whiplash gets a lot more than just new arms.

 He also gets a brand-new torso (which is fully sculpted with scaly bumps beneath the chest armor - expect to see this used for some Snake Men), new scaly shoulders, and entirely new legs with the four-toed lizard-like design familiar from the original figure.
 While the biceps do not feature scales, the shoulder scales are designed so as to look like they're getting bigger and fading away as they approach the biceps - a smart touch by the Four Horsemen.
 There's also a ton of scaly detail on Whiplash's "boots."
-It looks great, and personally I don't think it's so much detail that it looks incongruous alongside the less-detailed figures, but your mileage may vary, as they say.
+It looks great, and yet it's not so much detail that it looks incongruous alongside the less-detailed figures.

 Then there are the heads.
 Both of them are well-sculpted, the vintage head doing justice to the original, while the modern head has been properly Classics-ized - in terms of sculpt.
 However, you can put me down in the camp that thinks the '00s-styled head is just a bit too large.
 I'm not sure if it's the big jaw or what, but it just doesn't look right on the body.